-Critical pathway in cell cycle may lead to cancer developmentJuly 11th, 2013 in Cancer /
+Critical pathway in cell cycle may lead to cancer developmentJuly 11, 2013 in Medicine & Health / Cancer

 A team of scientists at the Salk Institute for Biological Studies has identified why disruption of a vital pathway in cell cycle control leads to the proliferation of cancer cells.
 Their findings on telomeres, the stretches of DNA at the ends of chromosomes that protect our genetic code and make it possible for cells to divide, suggest a potential target for preventive measures against cancer, aging and other diseases.
 The findings were published July 11 in Molecular Cell.